Eveep23/Interactive-Player/README.md

 * States and Preconditions,

-* Subtitle Support

-* Switch from VLC to MPV

 # How to Use:

 Add folders inside the programs directory, each folder is a different movie.